Skip to main content

 --activate standby_controller_a

-Use --activate standby_controller_b instead for Pose B.
+Use --activate standby_controller_b (or _y) instead for the other poses.

 Watch the state topic for the pose you activated (one per instance) for is_finished: true: